Cognigy/Documentation/docs/en/docs/live-agent/settings/labels.md

 ---
 # Labels

-Labels help you to categorize and prioritize Conversations.
+_Labels_ help you to categorize and prioritize conversations.

 They can be used to create custom workflows, to make conversations easier to identify, filter, and organize.